pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 #### Step 1

-The first thing we weed to do is clone the _/ManageIQ/Infrastructure/VM/Provisioning/StateMachines/VMProvision\_VM/Provision VM from Template (template)_ State Machine Instance into our own ACME Domain so that we can edit the schema...
+The first thing we weed to do is clone the _/ManageIQ/Infrastructure/VM/Provisioning/StateMachines/VMProvision\_VM/Provision VM from Template (template)_ State Machine Instance into our own ACME Domain so that we can edit the schema:
 <br> <br>

 ![screenshot](images/screenshot12.png)

 <br>
-Now we edit the schema of the copied Class...
+Now we edit the schema of the copied Class:
 <br> <br>

 ![screenshot](images/screenshot13.png)

 <br>
-...and add two more steps, _AddDisk_ and _StartVM_...
+...and add two more steps, _AddDisk_ and _StartVM_
 <br> <br>

 ![screenshot](images/screenshot14.png)

-Adjust the Class Schema Sequence so that the steps come after PostProvision...
+Adjust the Class Schema Sequence so that the steps come after PostProvision:
 <br> <br>

 ![screenshot](images/screenshot15.png)